facebook/react-native-website/docs/new-architecture-library-intro.md

 ### Be Consistent Across Platforms and Eliminate Type Ambiguity

 Before adopting the New Architecture in your native module, you will need to ensure your methods are consistent across platforms.
-This is something you will realize as you set out to write the JavaScript spec for your native module - remember, that JavaScript spec defines what the methods will look like on all supported platforms.
+This is something you will realize as you set out to write the JavaScript spec for your native module - remember that JavaScript spec defines what the methods will look like on all supported platforms.

-If your existing native module has methods with the same name on multiple platforms, but with different numbers or types of arguments across platforms, you will need to find a way to make these consistent.
-If you have methods that can take two or more different types for the same argument, you will also need to find a way to resolve this type ambiguity as type unions are intentionally not supported.
+If your existing native module has methods with the same name on multiple platforms but with different numbers or types of arguments across platforms, you will need to find a way to make these consistent.
+If you have methods that can take two or more different types for the same argument, you will also need to find a way to resolve this type of ambiguity as type unions are intentionally not supported.

-## Make sure _autolinking_ is enabled
+## Make Sure _autolinking_ is Enabled

 <!-- alex ignore master -->